eckardm/work-stuff/digital-processing/appraisal.md

 [Appraisal](http://www2.archivists.org/glossary/terms/a/appraisal), or the process of determining whether records and other materials have permanent (archival) value, is a fundamental archival principle.
 The Appraisal feature in Archivematica allows archivists to:

-  1. review and appraise files;
+  1. review and appraise files in a particular transfer;
   2. logically arrange digital content with archival description from ArchivesSpace; and
-  3. deposit AIPs from Archivematica into DSpace, including metadata linked from ArchivesSpace.
+  3. ingest SIPs and deposit AIPs from Archivematica into DSpace, including metadata linked from ArchivesSpace.

 ![Appraisal and Arrangement tab](appraisal-arrangment.png)